MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Non-billable hours

-The hours worked on tasks that are not directly chargeable to clients.
+The hours worked on tasks that aren't directly chargeable to clients.
 These hours are essential for project management, internal meetings, training, and other non-client-facing activities.
 Learn more at [Deliver project work](project-to-profit-deliver-project-work.md) and [Billable hours](#billable-hours).

 ## O